Tandy and Jacksonville State host East Tennessee State - WTOP News

 Jacksonville, Alabama; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Jacksonville State hosts the East Tennessee State Buccaneers after KyKy Tandy scored 29 points in Jacksonville State’s 70-52 win against the South Alabama Jaguars.
+BOTTOM LINE: Jacksonville State hosts the East Tennessee State Buccaneers after KyKy Tandy scored 29 points in Jacksonville State’s 70-52 win over the South Alabama Jaguars.

-The Gamecocks are 2-1 on their home court.
-Jacksonville State is eighth in the CUSA scoring 70.8 points while shooting 44.0% from the field.
+The Gamecocks have gone 2-1 at home.
+Jacksonville State is sixth in the CUSA with 32.8 points per game in the paint led by Mason Nicholson averaging 5.0.

-The Buccaneers are 0-4 on the road.
-East Tennessee State allows 71.3 points to opponents and has been outscored by 2.9 points per game.
+The Buccaneers have gone 0-4 away from home.
+East Tennessee State ranks fifth in the SoCon allowing 71.3 points while holding opponents to 43.0% shooting.

-Jacksonville State averages 70.8 points per game, 0.5 fewer points than the 71.3 East Tennessee State gives up.
-East Tennessee State averages 6.0 more points per game (68.4) than Jacksonville State gives up to opponents (62.4).
+Jacksonville State’s average of 5.9 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 6.6 per game East Tennessee State gives up.
+East Tennessee State’s 39.3% shooting percentage from the field this season is 3.0 percentage points lower than Jacksonville State has allowed to its opponents (42.3%).

-TOP PERFORMERS: Tandy is scoring 18.5 points per game with 2.4 rebounds and 1.6 assists for the Gamecocks.
-Quincy Clark is averaging 11.5 points and 2.4 rebounds while shooting 52.1% for Jacksonville State.
+TOP PERFORMERS: Tandy is shooting 44.5% and averaging 18.5 points for the Gamecocks.
+Juwan Perdue is averaging 0.8 made 3-pointers for Jacksonville State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.